-If you look at TV shows and movies in the American society, you can find a plenty examples of how media portrays older adults as “grumpy” and “unhappy,” insinuating that there aren’t much to look forward to in life when one grows older.
-This stereotype contributes people to see depression as an acceptable and expected condition for older adults.
-Some older adults end up believing the same stereotype to be true, and they don’t seek treatment for it because they think it’s part of the aging process and they don’t think they can get better.
+If you watch TV shows and movies in the American society, you can find plenty examples of how media portrays older adults as “grumpy” and “unhappy,” insinuating that there aren’t much to look forward to in life when one grows older.
+This stereotypical belief contributes to people's misinformed perception that depression is as an acceptable and expected condition for older adults.
+Some older adults end up believing this harmful belief to be true, and they don’t seek treatment because they think depression is part of their aging process and they don’t think they can get better.

 (4) Older adults hesitate to seek mental health treatment due to stigma

-According to the study conducted by Conner et al in 2011, the public stigma about getting mental health treatment affects older adults’ attitude about the treatment and the willingness to seek treatment.
+According to the study conducted by Conner et al in 2011, the stigma over getting mental health treatment affects older adults’ attitude about treatment and their willingness to seek treatment.
 The negative impact of the stigma is more impactful in African American older adults than Caucasian older adults.

-Why am I spelling out these barriers?
-I am writing them here, wanting you to know that there is a very good reason why older adults should seek treatment despite these barriers: Depression is a treatable condition, and this is true for older adults as well as any other people.
+I want you to know that there is a very good reason for older adults to seek treatment: Depression is a treatable condition, and this is true for older adults as well as any other people.
 Once an accurate diagnosis is made, there is a light at the end of the dark tunnel.
 You don’t have to put up with the symptoms alone—there is a help out there.
-To get the accurate diagnosis and appropriate help, it is important to look for a psychiatrist or a therapist who specializes in older adults
+To get the accurate diagnosis and appropriate help, it is important to look for a psychiatrist or a therapist who specializes in older adults.

-I love the title of the brochure made by SAMSA—“Good mental health is ageless” (see https://store.samhsa.gov/shin/content//SMA15-3618/SMA15-3618.pdf), because it is so true.
-Yes we lose many things as we age, and this can feel depressing to some.
-But there are different ways to think about what we lose and how we age.
+I love the title of the brochure made by SAMHSA—“Good mental health is ageless” --because it is so true.
+Yes we may lose many things as we age, and this can feel depressing to some.
+And there are different ways to think about what we lose and how we age.
 That’s what therapy is about.
 Just last week, my 77-year-old client decided to stop seeing me for therapy after 4 months of bi-weekly therapy.
 Why did she stop coming?
 It’s because….she felt better!
 In her words, “I feel so much happier inside.”

 Center for Disease Control and Prevention.
-“Depression is not a normal part of growing older.”
-Retreived on 7/15/18 from https://www.cdc.gov/aging/mentalhealth/depression.htm
+“Depression is not a normal part of growing older.” https://www.cdc.gov/aging/depression/

 Conner, K. O., Copeland, V. C., Grote, N. K., Koeske, G., Rosen, D., Reynolds, C. F., & Brown, C. (2010).
 Mental Health Treatment Seeking Among Older Adults with Depression: The Impact of Stigma and Race.
 The American Journal of Geriatric Psychiatry : Official Journal of the American Association for Geriatric Psychiatry, 18(6), 531–543. http://doi.org/10.1097/JGP.0b013e3181cc0366